-1.1 HydroBase
+2.1 HydroBase

 HydroBase is the State of Colorado's hydrologic database.
 Among other water resources data types, it contains data pertinent to groundwater, which includes: groundwater levels, aquifer configuration data, and aquifer hydraulic properties data.

 The data centered modeling process can either work directly with HydroBase or with a stored procedure copy of HydroBase.
 In the remainder of this TM, the name HydroBase refers to either of these scenarios.
-Documentation of HydroBase can be found at http://cdss.state.co.us/DNN/ViewData/tabid/60/Default.aspx.
+Documentation of HydroBase can be found on the Colorado's Decision Support Systems website at http://cdss.state.co.us/onlineTools/Pages/OnlineToolsHome.aspx.

-1.2 SPDSS_GW_database
+2.2 SPDSS_GW_database

 This database was developed under Task 50.4 to store tables of control data (engineering estimates), exclusion data, measured data that do not reside in HydroBase, and model-specific data.
 Each of these is discussed below.
-A full listing of datasets included in the SPDSS_GW_database is found in Appendix A. In addition to local data tables, the database also contains links to tables in HydroBase.
+A full listing of datasets included in the SPDSS_GW_database is found in Attachment A. In addition to local data tables, the database also contains links to tables in HydroBase.
 Finally the SPDSS_GW_database has queries that combine data in the local tables with linked tables to create datasets for export to the geodatabase.